 Those that have been charged must keep their parole.
 Leadership must be made aware of the conditions of their parole and should help the former sex offenders keep the conditions of that parole.

-“Keep the Law of the Lord thy God in thy heart; and none of thy steps shall slide.” -Law of the Lord 20:11
+“Keep the Law of the Lord thy God in thy heart; and none of thy steps shall slide.” -Doctrines of the Saints 93a:26

 It is up to former sex offenders to ensure they are keeping parole.
 That said, it is our duty as Saints to uplift one another.
 One of the things we in the Fellowship can do to help our brothers and sisters is to become a “support buddy.”
 These act as guardian angels to witness of their character and to protect the innocent, should either need arise.
 It is recommended that 3-5 persons be called to such a role to help both with availability and greater fellowship.